 Hi Friends!
-I have been doing a series on my DIY Easter decor that I am making for a Ladies Night Out hosted by my church.
+I have been doing a series on things to make for Easter that I am creating for a Ladies Night Out hosted by my church.
 I was asked to decorate 12 round tables and some rectangular tables in my style and of course for me, that means on a budget!
 I like to show others how you can decorate nicely and easily without spending a fortune.
 All you have to do is paint a few things!
 That is what I did for this DIY Easter egg basket makeover that I am using as part of the centerpieces.

 Materials Needed for DIY Easter Egg Basket Makeover

 - wire basket – purchased from Dollar Tree

 - plastic eggs – purchased from Dollar Tree